ejvanlanen/cv/README.md

 # EJ van Lanen
 Vienna, Austria | [ej@pm.me](mailto:ej@pm.me) | +43 670 602 6055 | [linkedin.com/in/ejvanlanen](https://www.linkedin.com/in/ejvanlanen/)

-> I've done product management, innovated in scientific publishing, and published literature from around the world.
+> At each step in my career, I've created change by learning a business, its customers, its constraints; conceiving and communicating a compelling vision; and delivering a new experience via product and product thinking. **I'm looking for an opportunity to apply my product and leadership skills in a technology-focused setting.**

-## WORK EXPERIENCE
+### 🏗️ WORK EXPERIENCE

 **Senior Product Manager** @ [Frontiers Media SA](http://frontiersin.org) - _(February 2022 - March 2024) - Vienna, Austria_

 > Peer reviewers make scientific publishing go, but they're overwhelmed with invitations and current platforms don't support their work.
-I built a platform that enabled Frontiers to attract reviewers without sending emails and an MVP platform to make reviewing more efficient.
+I built a platform that enabled Frontiers to attract reviewers without sending emails and an MVP reviewing platform to engage users.

 - 👩‍🔬 Conceived, prototyped, user tested, and delivered a platform ([Frontiers Discover](https://progressreport.frontiersin.org/innovation)) to transform Frontiers's peer review invitation system.
 - Discover attracted tens of thousands of users, boosted invitation conversion 6x (to ~18%), shortened review time by ~7 days, and improved the overall user experience at Frontiers.